-It Takes a Village: Charlotte’s Artist Collectives
+It Takes a Village: Charlotte Artist Collectives

-In celebration of the vibrant, grassroots art happening throughout Charlotte, The Mint Museum is collaborating with three of Charlotte’s innovative art collectives: BLK MRKT CLT, Brand the Moth, and Goodyear Arts for the exhibition It Takes a Village.
-The exhibition of artwork by 27 collective members recognizes local artistic talent across a broad cross section of demographics—economic, racial, ethnic, age, and education.
+It Takes a Village is a celebration of the vibrant, grassroots art happening throughout Charlotte.
+For this exhibition The Mint Museum is collaborating with three of Charlotte’s innovative art collectives: BlkMrktClt, Brand the Moth, and Goodyear Arts.
+The works of art in the exhibition are done by more than 25 collective members and recognizes local artistic talent across a broad cross section of demographics—economic, racial, ethnic, age, and education.

 Join us for the opening celebration of It Takes a Village: Charlotte’s Artist Collectives on June 12 at Mint Museum Randolph.
 There will be music, food trucks, and an informal conversation with the artist collective co-founders of BlkMrktClt, Brand the Moth, and Goodyear Arts.